-Women will develop breast cancer.
+One in eight women will develop breast cancer.
 But there is hope in detecting the disease early with new Breast Imaging techniques.
-Cancer is the second leading cause of death in the United States, and in women, breast cancer is the most common cancer.
-Approximately 13 percent of women, or one in eight, will develop breast cancer sometime in their lives.
+Cancer is the second leading cause of death in the United States.
+In women, breast cancer is the most common cancer.
+Approximately 13 percent of women will develop breast cancer at sometime in their lives.

-Many of these cancers, if not treated, will spread through the lymph system or bloodstream to other sites in the body.
-However, if the breast cancer is discovered and treated early, before it has spread, the chances of a cure are very high - greater than 90 percent for small cancers that are contained within the breast tissue.
-Early detection is therefore critical for increasing the odds of breast cancer survival.
+Early detection is critical for increasing the odds of breast cancer survival.
+If not treated, many of these cancers will spread through the lymph system or bloodstream to other sites in the body.
+However, if the breast cancer is discovered and treated early, before it has spread, the chances of a cure are very high—greater than 90 percent for small cancers that are contained within the breast tissue.

 For traditional mammograms, the breast is compressed between a plastic plate and a cassette holding the X-ray film.
-X-rays passing through the breast expose the X-ray film creating a permanent image that can be viewed on a light box.
+X-rays passing through the breast expose the X-ray film, creating a permanent image.
 A screening mammogram usually involves two views of each breast.
-Additional films may occasionally be obtained if necessary to image the entire breast or to evaluate breast implants.
-Although uncomfortable, the compression lasts only a few seconds, with the average screening mammogram lasting 15-20 minutes.
+Additional films may be obtained if necessary to image the entire breast or to evaluate breast implants.
+The compression lasts only a few seconds, with the average screening mammogram lasting 15-20 minutes.

 The major limitation of mammography is that breast cancer can be difficult or impossible to see in women who have "dense" breasts.
 Dense breasts contain large amounts of glandular and fibrous tissue (in contrast to women with breasts composed mainly of fatty tissue), which have a similar contrast appearance to breast cancers.